jerryasher-challenges/challenge-interviewcake/README.md

 So here are some code snippets to look at, play with, evaluate.

+The code was tested in Python 2, though it was written such that it will  probably work as is in Python 3.

-Most of the files here can be run by typing:
+The files here can be run by typing:

     python filename